Mark Rietema (Psychotherapist, Somatic Therapist, NHS Practitioner)

 Training, qualifications & experience

-UKCP accredited Psychotherapist, BA Social Work, MA Community Arts, Somatic Movement Educator (BMC).
+UKCP accredited Psychotherapist, BA Social Work, MA Community Arts, Somatic Practitioner (BMC).
 I have worked within the mental health sector in the NHS for many years, work privately in person and online and have facilitated groups, talks and workshops for different Universities and Institutions over many years.

 Registered / Accredited